skinet-web/blog-sanity/README.md

-NEXT.JS with Tailwind and CMS
+NEXT.JS 13 with experimental app directory Tailwind and CMS

 More like an experimental project.